usaronchan/containerfiles/README.md

 - Languages supported: Chinese, English
 - Only support LaTeX, not ConTeXt.

-You can use command `docker pull chanzz0/texlive` to pull the latest version of docker image from [Docker hub](https://hub.docker.com/r/chanzz0/texlive).
+You can use command `docker pull chanzz0/texlive` or `podman pull chanzz0/texlive` to pull the latest version of container image from [Docker hub](https://hub.docker.com/r/chanzz0/texlive).